-Millennials receive a lot of criticism but it’s definitely not all warranted, especially regarding the job market.
+Millennials receive a lot of criticism but it’s not all warranted, especially regarding the job market.
 Millennials are redefining the way we work, benefiting the employee and the employer.
-Employers now need to hire millennials that are driven, tech savvy, and have a desire to learn.
-Even if that means updating their company’s practices to attract them.
+Employers now need to hire millennials that are driven, tech-savvy, and have a desire to learn.
+This often means updating company practices to attract them.

-We dove into some things many millennials consider ‘non-negotiable’s’ to pinpoint exactly what it is that they look for in a role…
+We dove into some things many millennials consider ‘non-negotiable’s’ to pinpoint exactly what they look for in a role…

 WHAT MILLENNIALS WANT:

 A study by Leadership IQ found that people who work from home are 87% more likely to “love” their job.
-Decreasing commute time adds to employee happiness, and allows more time for productivity.
-Remote employees are also twice as likely to work more than 40 hours a week on important tasks.
+Decreasing commute time adds to employee happiness and allows more time for productivity.
+Also, remote employees are twice as likely to work more than 40 hours a week on important tasks.

-Further, the reason many people want flexible work options is for travel.
+A key reason employees want flexible work options is to travel more.
 People who travel develop excellent critical thinking skills, meet people from diverse backgrounds and are better communicators.

 Abandon the Desk Job